 Mercury is our sun’s innermost planet.
 So it always lies near the sun in our sky.
 Mercury is now in the west after sunset.
-This small, speedy planet will reach its greatest elongation, its greatest apparent distance from the sun in our sky, on July 3-4, 2025.
-And higher in the sky look for the red planet Mars.
+This small, speedy planet will reach its greatest elongation, its greatest apparent distance from the sun in our sky, on October 29, 2025.
+And it’ll be near the red planet Mars.
+Look for them both in the evening twilight.

 Where to look: Look west, in the sunset direction – shortly after sunset – for Mercury.
-And Mars will be higher in the western sky and shining with the same brightness as a 1st magnitude star.
+And Mars will be nearby shining with the same brightness as a 1st magnitude star.
 Look for them in the western evening twilight.

-Brightness: Mercury emerged in the evening sky during the second week of June.
-Since then, it’s been shining at around -0.6 magnitude and will be shining at +0.5 magnitude on July 4.
+Brightness: Mercury emerged in the evening sky early in October.
+Since then, it’s been shining at around -0.2 magnitude.
 At greatest elongation it’ll be farther from the sunset glare and still brighter than most stars!
 In the evenings after greatest elongation, the innermost planet will rapidly fade as it starts to move between Earth and the sun, meaning its illuminated side will become less and less visible.
-It’ll disappear later this month and will reach inferior conjunction – when it passes between Earth and the sun – at 0 UTC on August 1.
+It’ll disappear next month and will reach inferior conjunction – when it passes between Earth and the sun – at 9 UTC on November 20.

-Constellation: Mercury will lie in front of the constellation Cancer the Crab at this elongation.
+Constellation: Mercury will lie in front of the constellation Scorpius the Scorpion at this elongation.
 Doubtless, most of the stars in this constellation will be lost in the twilight.

 Note: As the innermost planet, Mercury is tied to the sun in our sky.
 As a result, it never ventures very far above the horizon after sunset.
 So as soon as the sun disappears below your horizon, your clock starts ticking.
 Will you see the glowing point of light that is Mercury before it drops below the horizon, following the setting sun?